gianniosgeorgios/-BattleShipGame/README.md

 |4| Submarine  |3| 100|  0 |
 |5| Destroyer  |2|  0 | 0  |

-Create two `.txt` files one for player: `player_SCENARIO.txt`, and another one for enemy `enemy_SCENARIO.txt`
+Create two `.txt` files one for the player: `player_SCENARIO.txt`, and another one for the enemy `enemy_SCENARIO.txt`

 Each `.txt` file contains 5 lines.
 Each line is in the form:   type, x_cordinate, y_cordinate, is_vertical

 Example:

-*"1,3,2,1" means that Carrier ship will be placed to (3,2) position horizontally.* <br/>
+*"1,3,2,1" means that Carrier ship will be placed on (3,2) position horizontally.* <br/>
-*"2,5,5,2" means that Cruiser ship will be placed to (5,5) position vertically.*
+*"2,5,5,2" means that Cruiser ship will be placed on (5,5) position vertically.*

 **Restrinction in placement**

 1. Ships can be placed only inside a grid
-2. In one cell maximimum must be one ship
+2. In any cell one ship maximimum can be placed
 3. All ships are of different types
-4. Two ships must have distance at least two cells
+4. Betwenn two ships at least should cells must intervene

-If the placement is not proper, an exception is throwded and user is notificated with message
+If the placement is not proper, an exception is thrown and the user is notified with a message

 ### Starting Game